RanCastor/CCT211-Project2/v2/README.md

 ![image](https://github.com/PPendharkar/The-Void/assets/154641312/29b4a6f4-94cd-4bd4-9fee-ef50c927aef2)

-We realized that widgets may sometimes need to be set wider than what seems fine on Mac PCs, to avoid compromising visibility of interface widgets on Windows.
+We realized that some buttons may sometimes need to be set wider than what seems fine on Mac PCs, to avoid compromising visibility of interface widgets on Windows.

 Additionally, the screen used to be cut off for square-shaped monitors.
 As such, we opted to limit the categories that could be immediately visible in the directory.